man saluting the American flag

 Choosing an Appeal Option

-If you have recently received a letter that states you have been denied for VA disability benefits, don’t be discouraged; it is not uncommon for the Department of Veterans Affairs to deny an initial appeal.
+If you have recently received a letter that states you have been denied VA disability benefits, don’t be discouraged; it is not uncommon for the Department of Veterans Affairs to deny an initial appeal.
 And thanks to the Veterans Appeals Improvement and Modernization Act of 2017, you have several ways to get the decision reversed.
 There are now three new options that allow you to have your cased review much quicker.
 You can choose between a Supplemental Claim, a Higher-Level Review, or a Board Appeal.

 Supplemental Claim

-With a supplemental claim, you are will be able to submit new evidence to the VA that may help to prove your disability.
+With a supplemental claim, you will be able to submit new evidence to the VA that may help to prove your disability.
 Usually, the VA takes around 125 days to review the new evidence and reach a decision.
 If you are unhappy with the decision, you can file the supplemental claim again and submit new evidence, or you can choose to have a higher-level review or a board appeal.

 Higher-Level Review